-Quick note about collaboration in labs: because you are working with the other students in your lab section, we do not require that you fill out the Collaboration Log for collaboration that occurs during a discussion.
+Quick note about collaboration in labs: If you get stuck or have a question, you are welcome to work with the other students in your lab section.
+We do not require that you fill out the Collaboration Log for collaboration that occurs during a discussion.
 You should still not copy code, and you should not type on another student's keyboard.
-You should also never email anyone code (from a lab or a homework assignment) for any reason.
+You should also never email anyone code (from a lab or from a homework assignment) for any reason.